Trodelvy® (sacituzumab govitecan-hziy)

 1000 mg/hr

-aThese suggested infusion rate guidelines were for participants who remained stable in the absence of hypersensitivity or infusion-related events.
+aThese suggested infusion rate guidelines were for patients who remained stable in the absence of hypersensitivity or infusion-related events.

-The safety population consisted of the 482 participants who received ≥1 treatment dose (258 in the SG arm and 224 in the TPC arm).2,9,10 Hypersensitivity within 24 hours of dosing of any grade was reported in 34.1% of participants in the SG arm vs 20.5% in the TPC arm (Table 2).
-Serious hypersensitivity occurred in 0.4% of participants in SG group vs 1.3% of participants in the TPC arm.
-No cases of anaphylactic reactions in either arm of the study were reported.
+In the SG vs TPC arms, any-grade hypersensitivity that occurred within 24 hours of dosing was reported by 34.1% vs 20.5% of patients in the safety population, respectively (Table 4), and serious hypersensitivity occurred in 0.4% vs 1.3% of patients.
 Hypersensitivity did not lead to permanent discontinuation of study drug or to dose reduction in either study arm.
-Hypersensitivity led to treatment interruption in 1.2% of participants in the SG arm and in 0.4% of participants in the TPC arm.
-The most frequent hypersensitivity events in both arms were cough (7.4% in the SG arm and 6.7% in the TPC arm) and dyspnea (7% in the SG arm and 6.7% in the TPC arm).3
+Hypersensitivity led to treatment interruption in 1.2% of patients in the SG arm and 0.4% of patients in the TPC arm.
+The most frequent hypersensitivity events were cough (SG, 7.4%; TPC, 6.7%) and dyspnea (SG, 7%; TPC, 6.7%).
+No cases of anaphylactic reactions were reported.

 SG (n=258)